FoxxPratikSau/foodiespot/README.md

 - "What's the phone number for The French Laundry?"
 - "Check my reservation with confirmation number 12345"

-## Comparing Implementations

-The three implementations offer different advantages:

-1. **Original ToolAgent**:
-   - Simple architecture with minimal dependencies
-   - Direct control over prompt engineering
-   - Easy to understand and modify

-2. **DSPy Agent**:
-   - More modular design with separate components
-   - Better natural language understanding
-   - Enhanced information extraction for booking details

-3. **DSPy ReAct Agent**:
-   - Most advanced reasoning capabilities
-   - Iterative thinking process for complex queries
-   - Better handling of edge cases
-   - Superior conversation management

-Try them all to see which performs best for your use case!

 ## Technical Details

 ### Database Schema